-- 2. The total consideration payable to the Receiver as part of the Transaction is US\$1.5 million, comprised of a previously paid deposit of US\$100,000 and US\$1.4 million (the "Second Payment") to be paid into an escrow account with Goodmans LLP (the "Escrow Agent"), the Receiver's legal counsel, immediately following the execution in Peru, as a private contract, of an agreement assigning the rights of Tamerlane in the civil actions to IMICON.
-The Second Payment is to be released no later than 185 days following the date that the Escrow Agent confirms receipt of the Second Payment (the "Expiry Release Date").
-The Expiry Release Date can be extended by IMICON for a period of thirty days to provide it with additional time to obtain Peruvian Court approval to assign the rights under the litigation. - 3.
-As part of the Transaction, certain transaction documents must be executed in Peru and notarized by a Peruvian notary.
-In accordance with the Transaction Approval Order, the Receiver granted a Power of Attorney to David Lewis (the "Lewis POA"), the Chief Executive Officer of GRF, to authorize him to execute the transaction documents and to perform any other acts necessary to complete the Transaction. - 4.
+- 2. As part of the Transaction, certain transaction documents were required to be executed in Peru and notarized by a Peruvian notary.
+In accordance with the Transaction Approval Order, the Receiver granted a Power of Attorney to David Lewis (the "Lewis POA"), the Chief Executive Officer of GRF, to authorize him to execute the transaction documents and to perform any other acts necessary to complete the Transaction. - 3.
 IMICON requested that the Lewis POA be registered with the Peruvian Courts and the Peruvian public registry.
-Immediately after the granting of the Transaction Approval Order, the Receiver commenced the process to have its Peruvian legal counsel register the Lewis POA with the Peruvian Courts and the Peruvian public registry.
+After the granting of the Transaction Approval Order, the Receiver commenced the process to have its Peruvian legal counsel register the Lewis POA with the Peruvian Courts and the Peruvian public registry.
 For reasons unclear to the Receiver, in November 2019, the Canete Court rejected the Lewis POA.
-The Receiver appealed the decision and, in November 2020, the Canete Court reversed its prior decision and the Peruvian Appeals Court accepted the Lewis POA. - 5.
+The Receiver appealed the decision and, in November 2020, the Canete Court reversed its prior decision and the Peruvian Appeals Court accepted the Lewis POA. - 4.
 Following the decision of the appeal court in November 2020, Mr. Lewis advised the Receiver that he was not prepared to travel to Peru due to the COVID-19 pandemic.
-In an effort to close the Transaction, Mr. Goldstein, a representative of the Receiver, is prepared to travel to Peru to sign the necessary documents. - 6.
-The Receiver is advised by GRF's Peruvian counsel that the Goldstein POA must be registered with the Peruvian public registry (the Receiver has been advised that it does not need to file the Goldstein POA with the Peruvian Courts, as Mr. Goldstein is an employee of the Receiver).
-GRF's Peruvian counsel has advised the Receiver that, in order to register the Goldstein POA, the Peruvian public registry requires evidence of the Receiver's authority to grant the Goldstein POA on behalf of Tamerlane and evidence that the Receiver remains the receiver of Tamerlane. - 7.
-The Receiver is of the view that it already has all necessary authority to grant the Goldstein POA and to complete the Transaction pursuant to the Receivership Order and the Transaction Approval Order.
-However, given the requirements of the Peruvian public registry and based on advice from GRF's Peruvian counsel, the Receiver believes that the issuance of an order by this Court confirming the matters set out in Section 1.1 (1)(b) of this Report is the most efficient and effective means to satisfy Peruvian legal requirements and enable the Receiver to move forward with the completion of the Transaction.
+In an effort to close the Transaction, Mr. Goldstein, a representative of the Receiver, was prepared to travel to Peru to sign the necessary documents. - 5.
+The Receiver was advised by GRF's Peruvian counsel that the Goldstein POA must be registered with the Peruvian public registry.
+GRF's Peruvian counsel had advised the Receiver that, in order to register the Goldstein POA, the Peruvian public registry required evidence of the Receiver's authority to grant the Goldstein POA on behalf of Tamerlane and evidence that the Receiver remains the receiver of Tamerlane.
+Accordingly, on September 22, 2021, the Court issued an Authorization Order, among other things, confirming the foregoing in order to facilitate the closing of the Proposed Transaction.
+A copy of the Authorization Order is attached as Appendix "F". - 6.
+Since that time, the Receiver has made numerous attempts to close the Proposed Transaction, but IMICON has failed to close for a variety of purported reasons, including political turmoil in Peru and alleged problems receiving funds from affiliates required to close the Proposed Transaction due to international banking issues.
+In several cases, IMICON advised the Receiver that a closing wire would be forthcoming but no funds were ever received by the Receiver, except US\$2,940 on or around April 8, 2022, which was paid as part of a penalty for not closing the Proposed Transaction. - 7.
+The cost of pursuing the litigation, paying the administrative costs and closing the Proposed Transaction have been significant.
+In that respect, over US\$500,000 has been paid to the Receiver's Peruvian legal counsel since the commencement of the receivership proceedings in respect of legal fees and annual fees to retain the rights for the mining concessions.
+The Receiver does not believe that there is any reasonable prospect of completing the Proposed Transaction in the near term. - 8.
+GRF is the only party with an economic interest in the proceeds of the Proposed Transaction.
+The Receiver has been advised by GRF that it is not prepared to fund any additional costs related to the Proposed Transaction or the litigation.
+Accordingly, the Receiver is seeking its discharge.